 - Users should understand material accessible through the internet does not mean that accessing such material is authorized by the third-party rights holders.
 Sometimes, content is only accessible after a User pays for it and may not be authorized for distribution by those who hold rights to that content.

 - The University employs various deterrents such as bandwidth management technology to ensure peer-to-peer programs do not degrade network speeds or any other portion of the IT Resources.

 - The Office of Information Technology uses tools to perform this work and reserves the right to install or change packet shaping and traffic monitoring technologies at any time.

 - Should peer-to-peer programs degrade the performance of the IT Resources, appropriate action will be taken against the User or Users responsible for such degradation or another negative impact.

 - Users should be aware that peer-to-peer applications are not necessarily harmless, and using them, in addition to potentially degrading the IT Resources’ performance, may:

 - Violate the copyright, patent, trademark, or other rights;

-- May result in the disclosure confidential information; and
+- May result in the disclosure of confidential information; and

 - May jeopardize the security of the IT Resources.

 - The University implements safeguards against the illegal exchange and distribution of copyrighted materials.
-Disproportionate bandwidth usage and the unauthorized use or distribution of copyrighted materials constitutes a violation of the Acceptable Uses of IT Infrastructure and Resources Policy.
+Disproportionate bandwidth usage and the unauthorized use or distribution of copyrighted materials constitute a violation of the Acceptable Uses of IT Infrastructure and Resources Policy Statement.